input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 ## Naming

-camelCase MUST be used for all non-type, non-data-constructor names; otherwise, TitleCase MUST be used.
-Acronyms used as part of a naming identifier (such as 'JSON', 'API', etc) SHOULD be downcased; thus ``repairJson`` and ``fromHttpService`` are correct.
-Exceptions are allowed for external libraries (Aeson's ``parseJSON`` for example).
+camelCase SHOULD be used for all non-type, non-data-constructor names.
+The only exception is C FFI definitions, which MUST instead have the same name as the function they are importing, with a `c_` prefix.
+Otherwise, TitleCase MUST be used.
+Acronyms as part of a naming identifier (such as 'JSON', 'API' etc) SHOULD be downcased; thus, ``repairJson`` and ``fromHttpService`` are correct.
+Exceptions are allowed for external library definitions (such as Aeson's ``parseJSON``).

 If a name would contain the word 'Transaction' or 'transaction', it SHOULD be shortened to 'Tx' and 'tx' respectively.